 $997.
 There is a payment plan if desired.
 There’s also a 14-day money-back guarantee.

 Is it worth it?

-For some.
+For some, absolutely.
 I don’t say that lightly.
 I am not a fan of most of the pricey digital courses we see these days.
-A thousand dollars is a TON of money, but I’m pretty confident the course will pay for itself for its ideal student.
+A thousand dollars is a lot of money, but I’m confident the course will pay for itself for its ideal student.

 Who is Grow your Audience best for (the ideal student)?

 Consider buying Grow Your Audience if you can check off the following:

 - You already have a blog, product or service but want to boost sales.